webmeshproj/webmesh-cni/README.md

 kubectl apply -f https://github.com/webmeshproj/webmesh-cni/releases/latest/download/bundle.yaml
 ```

+## Examples

+Examples can be found in the [examples](examples/) directory with instructions on how to run them and the various features they demonstrate.

 ## Configuration

 The CNI is configured via the `webmesh-cni` daemonset and configmap found [here](deploy/cni/cni.yaml) as well as in the bundle.